 Did you pay for media monitoring software, client entertainment, or travel to a press junket?
 These are all potentially deductible business expenses.
 However, the tax code is complex, and it’s easy to miss out on deductions specific to the public relations industry.
 A specialized accountant understands the nuances of your business and works proactively to identify every available write-off.
 They can help you structure your expenses and maintain the right documentation throughout the year.
 This strategic business tax planning ensures you aren’t leaving money on the table when tax season arrives.

-Simplify Complex Revenue Recognition
+Making Sense of Complex Revenue Recognition

 When do you actually count your income?
 When the contract is signed, the invoice is sent, or the work is completed?
 For PR firms with long-term retainers and multi-stage projects, the answer isn’t always simple.
 Proper revenue recognition is essential for accurate financial reporting and compliance.
 An expert can help you handle these rules and set up a clear system for tracking and reporting your earnings.
 With the right accounting software implementation and support, you can be confident that your financial statements accurately reflect your agency’s performance, giving you a reliable tool for making smart business decisions.